COLLEGE OF EDUCATION & HUMAN SCIENCES

 Students can easily add the 21-hour minor in Sport and Exercise Psychology no matter their major.
 Those not majoring in Kinesiology or Psychology will take the full seven courses (21 total hours).

-If a student majors in Kinesiology and Health Sciences, they must take the following courses (worth nine additional hours) to complete the major:
+If a student majors in Kinesiology and Health Sciences, they must take the following courses worth 12 additional hours to complete the minor:

 • KINE 420: Sports and Society

-If a student majors in Health and Physical Education, they must take the following courses (worth nine additional hours) to complete the major:
+If a student majors in Exercise and Health Promotion, they must take the following elective courses worth 12 hours as part of their 120-hour major.
+No additional classes are required to complete the minor.

-If a student majors in Psychology, they must take the following courses (worth 12 additional hours) to complete the major:
+If a student majors in Psychology, they must take the following 12 elective courses of their 32 elective hours to complete their 120-hour major.
+No additional classes are required to complete the minor.

 • KINE 202: Foundations of Kinesiology